 Use the Drexel Health Checker app to monitor your health and symptoms each day and find information on what to do if you are sick.
 All students, employees, and visitors to campus are required to check in on the app each day that they will be on campus.
-You can also learn about COVID-19 testing at Drexel here.
+Regular COVID testing is also required or recommended for all groups who spend time on campus or live in University housing.
+You can learn about COVID-19 testing at Drexel here.

 Maintain distance between yourself and others.
 Reminders have been placed throughout campus to help everyone remember to stay at least 6 feet apart.
 Additional measures, such as installing plexiglass barriers in high-traffic areas like reception desks, are underway to promote social distancing.

 Wash your hands frequently, and for at least 20 seconds.
 Alcohol-based hand sanitizer has also been made more available on campus.

 Health and Safety Training & Dragon Pledge